Conflux-Chain/conflux-documentation/docs/core/core-developer-quickstart.md

 ## Prerequisites

 1. Node.js environment to install and use the SDK.
 2. A Conflux node to connect to.
-You can use the public test-net node at `https://test.confluxrpc.com`.
+You can use the public testnet rpc endpoint `https://test.confluxrpc.com`.
 3. An account private key to sign the transaction.
 The account should have some testnet CFX to pay for the transaction value and fee.
 You can get some testnet CFX from [Conflux Core Faucet](https://faucet.confluxnetwork.org/).

 Note: The private key can be exported from Fluent Wallet settings page.
 Do not use your mainnet private key on testnet.